Gene Reynolds: Early life

 Reynolds was born on April 4, 1923, to Frank Eugene Blumenthal, a businessman and entrepreneur, and Maude Evelyn (Schwab) Blumenthal, a model, in Cleveland, Ohio.
+He was of Jewish heritage.
 Reynolds initially was raised in Detroit, before the family relocated to Los Angeles in 1934.

 Reynolds served in the United States Navy during World War II.
 He served on ships including a destroyer-minesweeper the USS Zane.
 Following the war, Reynolds received a degree in history at the University of California, Los Angeles, and resumed his acting career.

 Career

 Acting

-Reynolds made his screen debut in the 1934 Our Gang short Washee Ironee, and for the next three decades made numerous appearances in films such as Captains Courageous (1937), Love Finds Andy Hardy (1938), Boys Town (1938), They Shall Have Music (1939), Santa Fe Trail (1940), Adventure in Washington (1941), Eagle Squadron (1942) and The Country Girl (1954) and on television series like I Love Lucy, Armstrong Circle Theatre, Whirlybirds, and Hallmark Hall of Fame.
-He was contracted to MGM between 1937 and 1940.
+Reynolds made his screen debut in the 1934 Our Gang short Washee Ironee, and for the next three decades made numerous appearances in films such as Captains Courageous (1937), Adventure in Washington (1941), and Eagle Squadron (1942).

+He was contracted to MGM between 1937 and 1940 and appeared alongside MGM's big youth star Mickey Rooney a number of times, including Love Finds Andy Hardy (1938) and Boys Town (1938), in which he appeared a responsible teenager voted to be head of the kids in Boys Town.
+In 1939, he had one of the leading roles alongside in the musical film They Shall Have Music (1939) alongside Joel McCrea and Jascha Heifetz.
+In Santa Fe Trail (1940), he appears in a largely fictional role as the abolitionist Jason Brown's son.

 As a child actor, Reynolds often played the young version of the film's star character.
 He did this for Ricardo Cortez in 1937's The Californian, Tyrone Power in In Old Chicago (1938), James Stewart in 1938's Of Human Hearts and Don Ameche in Sins of Man (1936).

+As an adult in the 1950s, he had a supporting role in The Country Girl (1954) with Grace Kelly and Bing Crosby.
+He also appeared on television series like I Love Lucy, Armstrong Circle Theatre, Whirlybirds, and Hallmark Hall of Fame, before largely ending his acting career in the late 1950s.